dzfrias/dotfiles/README.md

 ### Cron
-The contents of `setup/resources/cron.txt` will be put into the user's crontab when `bootstrap.sh` is run.
+The contents of [setup/resources/cron.txt](https://github.com/Diego17230/dotfiles/blob/main/setup/resources/cron.txt) will be put into the user's crontab when [setup/bootstrap.sh](https://github.com/Diego17230/dotfiles/blob/main/setup/bootstrap.sh) is run.

 ### Aliases
-Any files in the `zsh/aliases` directory will be sourced when `.zshrc` is run.
+Any files in the [zsh/aliases](https://github.com/Diego17230/dotfiles/tree/main/zsh/aliases) directory will be sourced when [.zshrc](https://github.com/Diego17230/dotfiles/blob/main/zsh/zshrc) is run.